Last Updated on March 5, 2026 by Maged kamel

 The third case occurs when we have fixed support at the far end. as if we have a superposition of two instances, The moment at joint A=M, and again moment at support b=M αA= (the area of the moment)*arm distance/span, Area=1/2*MLl/EI /EI *the arm distance =2/3*L, αA=(M L/3EI), acting up, for the second slope at B, αb=(M L/6EI).

-For the other part, the area of the triangle is 1/2* ML / EI, and the arm distance is L/3.
+For the other part, the area of the triangle is 1/2 ML/EI, and the arm length is L/3.

-This is the third case of modification to an unbraced frame when the end support is hinged fixed.
+This is the third case of modification to an unbraced frame with hinged fixed-end support.
 The remaining distance to A is L/3.
 The moment value at B is ML/4EI * L/3 = ML^2/12, acting clockwise.
 The slope is ML/12EI going down.
 Adding the two cases together, the total slope is ML/12EI.

-The Core Teaching Aids for Structural Steel Design Courses provide valuable data that can be downloaded from the AISC link.
+The Core Teaching Aids for Structural Steel Design Courses provide valuable data available for download at the AISC link.

 Check the folder for compression members.